 This improvement doesn’t necessarily extend to vapers who weren’t in the habit of smoking.
 In fact, they could show clear signs of rapid exhaustion, moodiness, and lowered overall performance.

 Cigarette smoking has always been linked to ‘being in a good mood’.
 Smokers could feel the burn of the smoke in their throats, lose their sense of smell, become unable to discern different flavors, and yet, they report clear happiness after taking ‘that first drag’.

 Chilling, focusing, and prepping for a big event are all situations where smokers would take out their pack, and light a cigarette.
 That’s because nicotine and other chemicals hit the pleasure receptors in the brain, and induce a feeling of instant bliss.

 Athletes know full well that this chemical good mood comes at a high cost.
 When the vape offered a similar boost minus the complications, several players and runners rushed in.

-One of the reported benefits of vaping is decreasing anxiety.
-Some vape smokers went as far as recommending it as a means of overcoming depression.
+One of the reported benefits of a vape pen is decreasing anxiety.
+Some vape smokers who use a vape pen went as far as recommending it as a means of overcoming depression.
 These are of course highly controversial claims.